 There are also opportunities for professional development.
 One course to consider from BCS, The Chartered Institute for IT is the Intermediate Certificate in Enterprise and Solutions Architecture.

 This course is designed for those who work in any aspect of enterprise and solution architecture.
-However, it's recommended that you have already achieved three or more years of experience in this area before taking the three day course through an approved training provider.
+However, it's recommended that you have already achieved at least three years' experience in this area before taking the three-day course through an approved training provider.